readwritetools/gcsio/readme.md

 };

 if (API.parseIce(gcsHoldingArea, payload, options) == true) {
-    // gcsHoldingArea.gcsFeaturePoints now contains the parsed features with their geometries and properties.
+    // gcsHoldingArea now contains the parsed features with their geometries and properties.
 }
 ```